muhfajar/blog/content/post/2014/04/go-is-for-lovers.en.md

 ---
-title: (Hu)go Template Primer
+title: "(Hu)go Template Primer"
 date: 2014-04-02
 hero: https://images.unsplash.com/photo-1530435460869-d13625c69bbf?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2940&q=80
 excerpt: Brief story about Hugo templating
 categories:
 - development
 tags:
 - go
 - golang
 - templates
 - themes
 - development
 - how-to
 authors:
 - Hugo Authors

-draft: false

 ---
 Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very small amount of logic.
 In our experience that it is just the right amount of logic to be able to create a good static website.
 If you have used other template systems from different languages or frameworks you will find a lot of similarities in Go templates.

 This document is a brief primer on using Go templates.
 The [Go docs][gohtmltemplate] provide more details.